Captain Safari: A World Engine with Pose-Aligned 3D Memory

 \section{Conclusion}

 We introduced \emph{Captain Safari}, a pose-conditioned world engine built on a world memory that enables long-range, 3D-consistent video generation under complex FPV trajectories.
 Together with \emph{OpenSafari}, our curated dataset of in-the-wild drone videos with verified camera poses, this establishes a rigorous benchmark for controllable video generation. \emph{Captain Safari} markedly improves 3D consistency and trajectory accuracy over prior methods while maintaining strong visual fidelity.
-Although the system incurs nontrivial inference overhead, future work will explore real-time world engines with lightweight memory and faster generative backbones.
+Future work will explore real-time world engines, as well as autoregressive generation where the global memory is continuously built from generated frames.
 We hope \emph{Captain Safari} and \emph{OpenSafari} encourage further research in persistent world models and long-horizon controllable video generation.